633 W 5th Street #2890

-California Penal Code Section 20001.
+California Vehicle Code Section 20001

 The different circumstances are as follows:

-- When another driver or passenger has suffered an injury because of the vehicle accident
+When another driver or passenger has suffered an injury because of the vehicle accident

-- A sentence to the state prison for as long as two, three, or four years
+A sentence to the state prison for as long as two, three, or four years

-- A fine that can be anywhere from $1,000 to $10,000
+A fine that can be anywhere from $1,000 to $10,000

-- A term to prison and a fine
+A term to prison and a fine

-- Penal Code Section 191.5
+Penal Code Section 191.5,

-Paragraph 1 or 3 of subdivision C of Penal Code Section 192
+Paragraph 1 or 3 of subdivision C of Penal Code Section 192,

-Subdivision A or C of Penal Code Section 192.5
+Subdivision A or C of Penal Code Section 192.5.

-California Penal Code Section 20002.
+California Penal Code Section 20002

 Protection from Hit and Run Accidents.

-If You’re a Witness or if You Hit Another Vehicle and the Owner is Gone Take These Steps:
+If You’re a Witness or if You Hit Another Vehicle and the Owner is Gone, Take These Steps:

-- Leave written notice on the damaged property or vehicle.
-This notice should contain the responsible driver’s name and address and statement explaining the circumstances surrounding the accident.
+Leave written notice on the damaged property or vehicle.
+This notice should contain the responsible driver’s name and address and a statement explaining the circumstances surrounding the accident.
 Contact the local police department right away.
 Contact the California Highway Patrol in unincorporated territories.